Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Introduction

 where $\|\mathbf{X}\|_{*}$ denotes nuclear norm of the decision variable $\mathbf{X}$, $\mathcal{R}_{\Omega} : \mathbb{R}^{n_1 \times n_2} \rightarrow \mathbb{R}^{n_1 \times n_2}$ sets all matrix elements to $0$, except those in the $\Omega$ set, e.g.

 where $\mathbf{e}_i$ denotes standard basis vector with $1$ on the $i$-th coordinate and $0$ elsewhere.
-Nuclear norm minimization is a widely adopted technique for low-rank matrix completion, known for its theoretical guarantees and empirical solid performance \cite{Recht09, Chen18, Moitra18}.
-It can be solved in time polynomial time in the matrix dimension, using off-the-shelf Semidefinite Programming (SDP) solvers or tailored first-order methods \cite{fazel10, Chen18, Moitra18}.
-However, in large-scale problems, solving these SDP programs, even with first-order methods, can be computationally challenging due to memory requirements \cite{Chen18}.
+Nuclear norm minimization is a widely adopted technique for low-rank matrix completion, known for its theoretical guarantees and strong empirical performance, which contribute to the method’s transparency and interpretability \cite{Recht09, Chen18, Moitra18}.
+Under suitable conditions, it can accurately recover the underlying matrix from a relatively small number of observed entries, on the order of $\mathcal{O}(nr\ln^2{n})$, where $n=n_1+n_2$.
+The optimization problem can be solved in polynomial time in the matrix dimension using off-the-shelf semidefinite programming (SDP) solvers or tailored first-order methods \cite{fazel10, Chen18, Moitra18}.
+However, for large-scale problems, solving these SDP programs remains computationally challenging due to high memory requirements \cite{Chen18}.

-This paper introduces a novel method for the low-rank matrix completion problem, which we call Columns Selected Matrix Completion (CSMC).
-The CSMC benefits from integrating two fields of modern linear algebra.
-In particular, it employs the Column Subset Selection (CSS) algorithm to reduce the size of the matrix completion problem.
-Recovering the most essential columns limits the computational costs of the matrix completion task.
-In the second stage, the recovered and previously known entries are used to recover $\mathbf{M}$ by solving the standard least squares problem \cite{Woodruff14, tropp2010computational, Drineas07}.
-CSMC is particularly useful when one dimension of $\mathbf{M}$ is much larger than the other, such as in the Netflix Prize scenario.
-The integration of the two approaches allows CSMC to decrease the computational cost of the convex matrix completion algorithms while maintaining their theoretical guarantees.
+This paper introduces a novel method for the low-rank matrix completion problem, called Columns Selected Matrix Completion (CSMC).
+CSMC addresses the efficiency limitations of nuclear norm minimization while maintaining its theoretical guarantees.
+Our approach integrates two areas of modern linear algebra: it first employs the Column Subset Selection (CSS) algorithm to reduce the size of the MC problem.
+In the second stage, the recovered and previously known entries are used to reconstruct $\mathbf{M}$ by solving a standard least squares problem \cite{Woodruff14}.
+CSMC is particularly effective when one dimension of $\mathbf{M}$ is much larger than the other, such as in the Netflix Prize scenario.
+To the best of our knowledge, this is the first application of CSS to improve the computational efficiency of matrix completion under the uniform sampling assumption.
+Prior approaches either require access to fully observed columns~\cite{Krishnamurthy14, Xu15} or modify the sampling scheme in ways that introduce additional computational overhead~\cite{Ward18}.

+Theoretical analysis shows that CSMC guarantees exact recovery under standard incoherence conditions with high probability, requiring the same number of observed entries, $\mathcal{O}(nr\ln^2{n})$.
+Our experiments on both synthetic and real-world datasets demonstrate competitive performance compared to state-of-the-art baselines.
+Preliminary results were presented in a shorter conference version \cite{Krajewska24}.
+In contrast, this paper provides the first comprehensive theoretical analysis of the CSMC method, along with an in-depth empirical evaluation on real and synthetic data.